larson-group/clubb_release/Readme.txt

 the GrADS dataset at the beginning of each timestep.
 Then, change your directory to run_scripts and execute the run_inputfields.bash script like so:

-  ./run_inputfields.bash <CASE>
+  ./run_inputfields.bash <CASE NAME>

 -----------------------------------------------------------------------
-- (3.1) Executing a tuning run:
+- (3.3) Executing a tuning run:
 -----------------------------------------------------------------------

 Do steps 1, 2, & 3 as outlined in the standalone run.

-4. Edit input/tuner/error_<CASE>.in or select an existing one.
-Note that there are two tuning subroutines, specified by tune_type in the error_<CASE>.in /stats/ namelist.
+4. Edit input/tuner/error_<CASE NAME>.in or select an existing one.
+Note that there are two tuning subroutines, specified by tune_type in the error_<CASE NAME>.in /stats/ namelist.
    If tune_type = 0, then the amoeba subroutine, a downhill simplex algorithm, will be used.
 If runtype is any other value, then amebsa, a variant of amoeba which uses simulated annealing instead, is used.
-A complete explanation of these minimization algorithms can be found in _Numerical Recipes in Fortran 90_.
+A complete explanation of these minimization algorithms can be found in "Numerical Recipes" by Press et al., .
    Sometimes the variable names in CLUBB's zt and the LES grads files will differ.
 Currently, it is only possible to tune for variables that occur in zt grid.